resbaz/nectar-cloud-lessons/Resources/Story.md

 It contains instructions on the evil empire's master plan!

+And there are secret code words that are needed to both execute and stop their software!

-You foil the plan by deleting the file.
+You make a note of the them.
+Then you make sure that the plan can't be followed by anyone else by deleting the file.

 Then, with a delicious cackle, you make a directory with same name the file used to have!
 That should confuse someone!